 THE COMING AUSTRALIAN PHENOMENON: "BUILD TO RENT"

-Build to rent (BTR) has been a hot topic in real estate circles for the last few years.
+Build to Rent (BTR) has been a hot topic in global real estate circles for the last few years.

-With an increasing number of projects coming to market in recent years in the UK Build to Rent is no longer restricted to industry insiders.
+In the UK an increasing number of projects have come to market in recent years so the UK Build to Rent is no longer restricted to industry insiders.

-The concept was thrust into the spotlight in 2019 as a part of the 2019 federal election campaign Labor proposed taxation reforms for build to rent in Australia.
+The concept was first thrust into the spotlight as a part of the 2019 federal election campaign when Labour proposed taxation reforms for Build to Rent in Australia.